openstack-archive/tripleo-docs/deploy-guide/source/features/ceph_config.rst

 * CephClusterName: 'ceph'
 * CephClientUserName: 'openstack'
-* CephClientKey: This value is randomly genereated per Heat stack.
-If it is overridden the recomendation is to set it to the output of `ceph-authtool --gen-print-key`.
+* CephClientKey: This value is randomly generated per Heat stack.
+If it is overridden the recommendation is to set it to the output of `ceph-authtool --gen-print-key`.

 If the above values are overridden, the keyring file will have a